atRobJustice/The-Ledger/USER_GUIDE.md

 - Select a Progeny JSON export file
 - Character data will be converted and loaded

+### Dashboard Import Features
+The dashboard includes additional import options accessible from the main dashboard header:

+**Import Character:**
+- Click the "Import Character" button in the dashboard header
+- Select a JSON file exported from The Ledger
+- The character will be added to your character collection
+- Existing characters are not affected

+**Import Progeny Character:**
+- Click the "Import Progeny" button in the dashboard header
+- Select a JSON file exported from Progeny VTM character creator
+- The character will be converted to The Ledger format and added to your collection
+- All character data including disciplines, merits, and backgrounds will be preserved

 ### Clearing the Sheet
 1. Click the 🗑️ (Clear) button
 2. Confirm that you want to clear all character data